 - Cardiovascular disease.
 If you have had diseases that affected your heart and blood vessels, you may be at higher risk of macular degeneration.

+It's important to have routine eye exams to identify early signs of macular degeneration.
 The following measures may help reduce your risk of developing dry macular degeneration:

 - Manage your other medical conditions.
 For example, if you have cardiovascular disease or high blood pressure, take your medication and follow your doctor's instructions for controlling the condition.